duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 							- the New Theatre, which is the home of the Welsh National Opera Company.
 				- Newport
 					- is a port city on the Usk River.
-					- It is both a major steel-producing centre of the United Kingdom and a vital commercial and transportation hub for southeastern Wales.
+					- is both a major steel-producing centre of the United Kingdom and a vital commercial and transportation hub for southeastern Wales.
 					- Its port, improved in the 1970s, handles imports of ore and timber and exports of iron, steel, and machinery.
 					- Located here is
 						- Saint Woolos's Cathedral